pwall567/kjson/CUSTOM.md

 `JSONContext`, which provides access to both the `JSONConfig` and a `JSONPointer` describing the current location in a complex object.
 The `JSONContext` also provides `serialize()` and `deserialize()` functions that make use of the context.
-The change may be transparent to most many uses, but existing uses that make use of the `JSONConfig` may be improved by switching to the new functions.
+The change may be transparent to most uses, but existing uses that make use of the `JSONConfig` may be improved by switching to the new functions.

 ## `kjson-core` Library